dat3Cph/material/flow5/week3-deploy/README.md

-# Deployment Front and Back
+# Deployment Front
-## Learning Objectives monday: frontend deployment
+## Learning Objectives monday: frontend deployment and error handling
 1. Understand Docker Basics:
   -  Define what Docker is and understand its role in containerization.
   -  Learn the fundamental concepts, such as images, containers, and Dockerfile.